msmith0920/osprey/docs/source/getting-started/conceptual-tutorial.rst

 - "What's the weather like in San Francisco today?"
 - "Will it rain tomorrow in New York?"
 - "Give me a 5-day weather forecast for Los Angeles."

-Plus some tricky ones that can happen in a chat:

 - "What about the day after tomorrow?" -- referring to previous query
-- "Can you tell me a joke about the weather?" -- out of scope query

 What capabilities are needed
 ----------------------------